 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, athletic trainers' average yearly salary was $44,720 in 2013.
-The number of jobs for all athletic trainers was expected to grow 21 percent between 2012 and 2022, which is faster than the projected job growth rate for all U.S. professions over the same time period.
+According to the U.S. Bureau of Labor Statistics, athletic trainers' average yearly salary was $49,280 in 2018.
+The number of jobs for all athletic trainers was expected to grow 19 percent between 2018 and 2028, which is much faster than the projected job growth rate for all U.S. professions over the same time period.

 - Injury prevention